-Larnaca Cyprus is a great spot all year round for a holiday and it offers something for groups of friends to families.
-Whether you are wanting to lay on sun loungers with cocktails, experience the local culture, try your hand at water sports or indulge in local food and wine, there really is no limit to what you can do in Larnaca Cyprus.
+Larnaca Cyprus is a great destination all year round for a beach holiday, as the weather stays consistently warm.
+It offers a wide range of activities and tourist attractions, from laying on beaches with cocktails and experiencing the local culture to trying your hand at water sports.
+You can also indulge in local food and wine at one of the many bars and restaurants.
+There really is no limit to what you can do in Larnaca Cyprus.

-We stayed in Larnaca Cyprus for three nights before we flew back to London and wished we had stayed longer, as there was so much to do and we ran out of time.
-I never realised until we were there about the amazing history that covers the area.
+We stayed in this resort city for only three nights before we headed back to Nicosia but we wished we had stayed longer.
+There was so much to do and see and we just ran out of time.
+Larnaca Cyprus is definitely worth adding to your list for a summer holiday.

 Things to do in Larnaca Cyprus

-To help you get the most out of your time while in Larnaca, here is a what to do list that covers beaches to swim in, to visiting cultural and historic sites.
-Even some suggestions of places to eat and drink.
+To help you get the most out of your time while in Larnaca, here is a list of some of the best things to do.
+It covers which beaches to go swimming, and cultural and historic sites to visit.
+It even has some suggestions for places to eat and drink.

-⇒ Do you require a visa for Larnaca Cyprus before you go?
-You can check and see if there are any requirement.
+⇒ Do you require a visa before going to Cyprus?
+You can check hassle-free and apply at ivisa

 - Entrance Fee – €1.00 per person

 - Opening Hours – Mon-Sat 8:15 am – 12:30 / 15:00 – 17:30 Sat/Sun 9:30 – 7:30 pm